-This program hasn’t been released yet, but Autumn is pushing it like crazy on her feeds.
+I’ve done a separate post on this program, but Autumn and the other trainers are pushing it like crazy on their feeds.
 I know this because I get sent Autumn’s posts a lot by followers of mine who believe that her messaging is toxic and harmful.

 Autumn claims to have struggled with her gut health, and because she has fixed herself, she feels the need to teach everyone else about gut health.
 I see influencers do this a lot.